jiachangliu/jiachangliu/README.md

 ### Hi there 👋

+I am Jiachang Liu, a Ph.D. candidate studying machine learning at Duke University.
+My advisor is Professor [Cynthia Rudin](https://users.cs.duke.edu/~cynthia/).
+My main research interest is in interpretable machine learning.
+I am designing ML algorithms that rely heavily on efficient discrete and continuous optimization techniques.

+Before coming to Duke, I earned my B.S. degree with double majors in in physics and mathematics and a minor in computer science from [University of Michigan, Ann Arbor](https://umich.edu) in 2018.

 <!--
 **jiachangliu/jiachangliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.